Beginning Tongue Diagnosis and Analysis. . .

 - Steroids causes the tongue to become red and swollen.

-A normal tongue is pink in color, medium thickness, no cracks, ulcers, no teeth marks and with a light white moist coat (with root) on it.
+is pink in color, medium thickness, no cracks, ulcers, no teeth marks and with a light white moist coat (with root) on it.
 It has a look of aliveness and is supple (not stiff).
 There is no movement (quivering, trembling, side-to-side motion, curling or shifting to one side.)
 A healthy tongue looks like a piece of freshly killed meat.

 In general the tongue is divided into three regions called burners.